 Breast augmentation is the most popular plastic surgery procedure in the country.
 Every year, hundreds of thousands of women have their breasts enhanced with saline or silicone implants and feel sexier and more confident.
-If you’re contemplating breast augmentation, you may be wondering exactly how long implants last, and at what point do they need to be replaced?
+If you’re contemplating breast augmentation, you may be wondering exactly how long implants last, and at what point they need to be replaced.

 In this blog post, trusted breast augmentation surgeon Mark Lowney of Advanced Body Sculpting of New England discusses the life expectancy of saline and silicone breast implants.